-Argentina is a member of the South American free trade group Mercosur, and is also a player in the international dairy market.
+Argentina is a member of the South American free trade group Mercosur, and is also an active participant in the international dairy market.
 It has a large milk basin and is capable of producing milk at internationally competitive prices.
 There are no governmental programs that aid processors to export dairy products.
+In July 2005, the government made changes to the export tax rate which applies to dairy products.
 In 2004, Argentina exported 273,000 MT of dairy products.
 Of this quantity, 199,000 MT was milk powder, 32,000 MT cheese and the remaining 42,000 MT consisted of other dairy products.